BerndWessels/preact-mdc/README.md

   - ToolbarSection
   - ToolbarTitle

+## Demo

+- Here is a [demo project](https://github.com/BerndWessels/preact-mdc-demo) showing all the components and how to use them.
+- Here is a [live demo](https://berndwessels.github.io/preact-mdc-demo/) of that project.

 ## Usage

 At the moment we directly provide the components written in ES6 as individual modules.